KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-12-08-management-transition-planning.md

 - Agree on announcement strategy (employees, customers, vendors)
 - Transition services agreement (TSA) scope and duration
 - Seller's ongoing role (if any): advisor, consultant, equity holder?
+	- Anything more than 20% equity and 12 months as consultant not feasible due to current SOP

 ## First 30 Days Post-Close